Viktor Medvedchuk: Relationship with Vladimir Putin

-In Ukraine, Medvedchuk is considered an ally of Russian President Vladimir Putin.
+In Ukraine, Medvedchuk is considered an ally of Russian president Vladimir Putin.
 He has frequently been referred to as "a personal friend of Putin".
 The two first met in 2003, during Medvedchuk's tenure as Head of Ukraine's Presidential Administration.
 In 2004, Putin became godfather to Medvedchuk's youngest daughter Darya.
 According to Medvedchuk, this was at request of his wife, TV presenter Oksana Marchenko, and that she had asked him to persuade Putin to accept.

 In an August 2016 Radio Svoboda interview, Medvedchuk stated that his relationship with Putin was helping him to "help the interests of (Ukraine)."
-In a 2018 interview with The Independent, Medvedchuk claimed that he used his relationship with Putin to help prisoner exchanges in the War in Donbass.
+In a 2018 interview with The Independent, Medvedchuk claimed that he used his relationship with Putin to help prisoner exchanges in the War in Donbas.
 He stated that, unlike Putin, he sees Ukraine and Russia as two separate "Slavic nations, with intertwined histories, religion.
 I tell him this all the time.
 I don't think it's one nation.
 You simply can't say this."
 In the 2018 interview, he claimed he "often" discussed Ukraine with Putin.

 In his 2015 book All the Kremlin's Men, Russian journalist Mikhail Zygar claimed that Putin believed that no question involving Ukraine could be solved without Medvedchuk.

 In a 2019 interview with filmmaker Oliver Stone, Putin did acknowledge that he was godfather to Medvedchuk's daughter.
 Putin described their relationship as "I would not say that we are very close but we know each other well."